kelsisummers/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Third Project: Build a portfolio layout using the Bootstrap CSS Framework.
+Project 3: Build a portfolio layout using the Bootstrap CSS Framework.